Eccleria/ewibot/doc/admin.md

 ### Permanent Logs

+Permanent logs are logs that archive every server modification done by moderators.
+It includes
+- roles
+- channels
+- threads

+But also users' modification because of moderation:
+- timeouts
+- bans
+- kicks

+These logs, when created, are sent by Ewibot in the #logs channel.

 ### Temporary Logs

+Temporary logs are logs that will be deleted after a short period, depending on log type.
+The process is the same as permanent logs, but adding the deletion code part.

 In order to delete all messageDelete/Update logs when they are no longer usefull for moderation, 2 main functions are used for this: `logsRemover` and `initAdminLogClearing`.
+In the future, the bot will also delete logs associated to users leaving.

 Temporary logs are stored in Ewibot `database` as their message ids.
 From these ids, when the time as come, logs are bulk deleted together, and the bot send a log in the console for debug purpose.

+Those logs, when created, are sent by Ewibot in #frequent-log thread channel.

 #### logsRemover